WinterCore/react-text-transition/README.md

 Any css classes that you might want to provide to the wrapper.
 #### style ```Object```
 Any css styles that you might want to provide to the wrapper.
-#### immediateOnFirst ```Object```
-Setting this to true will display the text immediately on the first render instead of playing the spring animation.

 ## NOTE
-Feel free to ask any questions about using this plugin.
+Feel free to ask any questions about using this component.
 This plugin requires [react](https://www.npmjs.com/package/react) +16.8